ibm-cloud-docs/account/catalog-enterprise-share-overview.md

 {{site.data.keyword.attribute-definition-list}}

-# Visibility of products in public and private catalogs
+# Visibility of product versions in public and private catalogs
 {: #catalog-share-overview}

 Learn about managing and sharing products from your private catalog and using products that are available in the {{site.data.keyword.cloud}} catalog.
 Learn why some product tiles are not visible to you, depending on your IAM access and the state of product versions.